Glenn Chickering, Head of Upper School, Green School Bali

 “The main objective of the most recent Introduction to Roleplaying Games class was to explore collaboration in our Middle School with kids 11-14.
 Students reported in an end-of-class survey, that among 15 collaborative skills they worked with they developed the most enrichment in communication, critical thinking, storytelling, creativity, empathy, risk assessment and a clearer understanding between general skill and expertise.
 Students were working on finding confidence alone, feeling stronger together and as a team – sharing responsibility for common goals.
 Role-playing challenged students to take initiative, consider each other’s perspectives and collaborate in a game simulation where their characters would only survive by working together.

 The students had a blast: There was perfect attendance by all 12 students for the first five classes and 100% of them reported that they 'liked learning how to play role-playing games.'”

 How has it been spreading?

-In the last year we have successfully crowd-funded the Teacher-Gamer Handbook, developed the teachergamer.com website, and created 6 videos that highlight the program's implementation, experimentation and success at the world famous alternative school Green School Bali (in both high school and middle school), as a home school aggregate program for multiple home schools in Bali and also at Pelangi School Bali (middle school program).
+It is spreading through the confidence of teachers realizing themselves to be or training to be teacher-gamers.
+As a pioneer of this movement, I have created 6 videos that highlight the program's implementation, experimentation and success at the world famous alternative school Green School Bali (in both high school and middle school), as a home school aggregate program for multiple home schools in Bali and also at Pelangi School Bali (middle school program).

 All three RPG in Schools programs have been connected to Mindfulness ramps and Wilderness Conservation Trips life-skills development programs.